NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Scope-and-Requirements.page.md

 **Referral**
 * A referral Sender **must** interpret the Message Definition returned by the Receiver to check what use cases are supported before attempting to send a referral.
-* Referral Sender **must** ONLY send a use case specific referral that matches the intended use context and is supported by the Receiver i.e. MessageDefinition.useContext where the system value = usecases-categories-bars is mutualaidrequest or callassistrequest or outofareareferral.
+* Referral Sender **must** ONLY send a use case specific referral that matches the intended use context and is supported by the Receiver i.e. MessageDefinition.useContext where the system value = usecases-categories-bars is mutualaidrequest(a6t3) or callassistrequest(a6t2) or outofareareferral(a6t1).
 * A referral is a request for care on behalf of an individual from one service to another
 * The referral can be sent without having to establish the capacity the service offers
 * The referral Sender **must** have the capability to send a referral at points in the call cycle that are appropriate for the acuity of the case
 * The referral Sender **must** include incident location information